sid-codesthings/PharmaQuant-Hackathon/README.md

 * weight

 # Objective
-To determine the key features that best predict whether a diabetic patient will be readmitted within 30 days or not.
+To determine the key features that best predict whether a diabetic patient will be readmitted within 30 days or not.<br>

-This is formulated as a binary classification problem:
+This is formulated as a binary classification problem:<br>

-**0 → No readmission within 30 days**
+**0 → No readmission within 30 days** <br>
 **1 → Readmission within 30 days**

 # EDA